 Prior to opening, you must apply with your retail brokerage and demonstrate your understanding of how margin loans work.
 You must also acknowledge the associated risks with margin investing.

-From this point, Regulation T, promulgated by the Federal Reserve Board, allows you to double the amount invested in qualified securities.
+From this point, Regulation T, promulgated by the Federal Reserve Board, allows you to double (or in some cases, quadruple) the amount invested in qualified securities.
 This occurs so long as you maintain the minimum value necessary and conduct all trades within your margin account.

 Opening a Margin Account Example